 - 1. An announcement will be made over the intercom. - 2.
-Students will follow the directions given over the intercom or of the nearest staff member Evacuation and Exit Routes - 1.
-A diagram with two different evacuation routes shall be posted in each classroom - 2.
-Classroom teachers will review routes with each class during the first week of school - 3.
+Students will follow the directions given over the intercom or of the nearest staff member.

+Evacuation and Exit Routes

+- 1. A diagram with two different evacuation routes shall be posted in each classroom. - 2.
+Classroom teachers will review routes with each class during the first week of school. - 3.
 Teachers will bring their emergency bag with them.
-Items in the emergency bag will include class rosters, seating charts, or grade book with them to account for students - 4.
-Teachers will lead their students to the exit and at least 50 feet from the building - 5.
-The principal and custodian will verify that restrooms have been evacuated - 6.
-The principal and custodian will notify teachers when the drill or danger is over
+Items in the emergency bag will include class rosters or seating charts to account for students. - 4.
+Teachers will lead their students to the exit and at least 50 feet from the building. - 5.
+The principal and custodian will verify that restrooms have been evacuated. - 6.
+The principal and custodian will notify teachers when the drill or danger is over.